BindBC/bindbc-opengl/README.md

 versions "GL_41" "GL_ARB_base_instance" "GL_ARB_compressed_texture_pixel_storage"
 ```

 The `loadOpenGL` function (described in the next section) will attempt to load all extensions configured in this manner.
 No errors will be reported on failure.
-To determine if an extension was loaded, use the `hasARBFoo` properties, like so:
+To determine if an extension was loaded, use the `hasARBFoo` property for each extension, like so:

 ```d
 import bindbc.opengl;